timvaillancourt/smallhands/README.md

 ## The Future...
 1. Better, trump-themed errors/handling
-2. Install steps and indices for sharded deployment

 ##  Code
 I beat Python with a hammer until it works.
 Your improvements are appreciated!